jimmylin99/stanford-cs149/README.md

 * Parallelize a serial program using pthread.
 * Load balance all threads to reach better performance.
   * the trick itself is trivial, but I did not come up with it at the first glance (more practice!)
+  * I kind of got stuck at division-and-conquer, while for arbitrarily complicated pattern, split the workload into tiny pieces and disperse them (which may be more trivial) is better.
 * Automated the workflow with shell scripts and jupyter notebook (a nice attempt after not using them for a long time)
 * Experiments to inspect on thread scheduling on heterogeneous architecture (interesting! there is more to discover yet)